BurakAkyildiz/Angular-DynamicTemplates/README.md

 [![](https://angularjs.org/img/AngularJS-large.png)](https://angularjs.org/)

-### What is DynamicTemplate ?
+## What is DynamicTemplate ?
 Dynamic Template is a service to create and compile compex templates with if-elseIf-else condition tags.
 With this condition shaped templates you can create any element, clean html from unused elements, save performance and get a fast diggest cycle.

 There is also a directive created with DynamicTemplate service for general usages.
 It gives any template to used element like ngInclude.
 Difference from ngInclude is condition based templateHtml parse.

  > **Note:**  Dynamic Templates conditions are NOT DIRECTIVE.
-They are tog for define conditions to parse templateHtml and compile it.
+They are tag for define conditions to parse templateHtml and compile it.
 If you need a directive to use conditions ngIf does the job.

-### What does DynamicTemplate ?
+## What does DynamicTemplate ?

-#### Create & save templates with or without condtions
+### Create & save templates with or without condtions
 ```
 DynamicTemplate.createSaveDTTemplate(templateName, templateHtml )
 ```